PSkinnerTech/X-Dashboard/README.md

 2. Learn about API rate limits and how to work within them.
 3. Implement a simple Next.js application with API routes.
 4. Handle authentication and secure API key usage in a web application.
+5. Display and format user data from the X API.

-## Further Development
+## Customization and Further Development

 You can extend this project by:

+1. Adding error handling for rate limit exceeded scenarios.
+2. Implementing caching to store the data and reduce API calls.
-- Adding more X API endpoints to fetch additional user data.
+3. Adding more X API endpoints to fetch additional user data or tweets.
-- Implementing tweet posting functionality.
-- Creating a more comprehensive dashboard for X account statistics.
+4. Creating a more comprehensive dashboard with data visualization.
+5. Implementing user authentication to allow multiple users to view their own data.

+## Troubleshooting

+If you encounter issues:

+1. Ensure your X API credentials are correct in the `.env.local` file.
+2. Check the console logs in your browser's developer tools for any error messages.
+3. Verify that you haven't exceeded the API rate limits.

 ## Resources